 The knowledge that the Mets were still for sale was somewhat comforting, but I honestly worried about going from the frying pan directly into the fire if a person or group gained control of the club that would prove to be as bad or (perish the thought) even worse than the Wilpons.

 Nightmare scenarios included the Dolans getting control of the Mets and running them as poorly as the Knicks and Rangers have been run.
 Another was the Arte Moreno syndrome — getting a rich guy in the driver's seat with a huge ego and a tendency to micromanage.
-Still another was getting a real bean counting ownership that would be more interested in keeping the team profitable rather than contending for a title.
-I wrote a piece back early in my return to blogging having a little fun with what I was looking for in a potential new Mets owner.
+Still, another was getting bean-counting ownership that would be more interested in keeping the team profitable rather than contending for a title.
+I wrote a piece back early in my return to blogging, having a little fun with what I was looking for in a potential new Mets owner.

 I remember when the Alex Rodriguez/Jennifer Lopez group emerged.
-I thought they had some good ideas, but ultimately I worried about them needing to take on a lot of debt to purchase the team and then struggling along in some Wilponian hell of trying to service that debt, running a large-market payroll and trying to upgrade all of the organizational elements that the Wilpons never seemed to care about.
-That just didn't seem to be a realistic expectation, so I found myself rooting for the guy with the multi-billion dollar fortune to come out the winner.
+I thought they had some good ideas.
+Ultimately I worried about them needing to take on a lot of debt to purchase the team and then struggling along in some Wilponian hell of trying to service that debt, running a large-market payroll, and upgrading all of the organizational elements that the Wilpons never seemed to care about.
+That just didn't seem to be a realistic expectation, so I found myself rooting for the guy with the multi-billion dollar fortune to come out as the winner.

-I've written previously that the Madoff fiasco was one last chance for the Wilpons to rethink the way they ran this club.
+I've written previously that the Madoff fiasco was one last chance for the Wilpons to rethink how they ran this club.
 They had to know that their hold on the club was going to be financially tenuous, and it should have occurred to them that embracing what some of the clubs that played in much smaller markets were doing to compete with the big market teams was their best bet going forward.
-Once the implications to their finances became clear, the very shock of it should have forced them to reconsider embracing some of the new ideas and, had they done so, they might still own the Mets today.
+Once the implications to their finances became clear, the very shock of it should have forced them to reconsider embracing some of the new ideas.
+Had they done so, they might still own the Mets today.
 Their story could have been an amazing comeback tale.
 But, as Mets fans know all too well, that didn't happen.
-From my above linked post:
+From my above-linked post:

 The Wilpons could have chosen to go into several different directions after Madoff.
 What they never did was to figure out a realistic budget and hire someone really smart to gameplan how best to go forward under that budget.
 There are teams in markets much smaller than New York that have enjoyed much more success than the Mets have.
 Better judgements would have led to more success, which in turn would have eventually brought in more revenue, which would have allowed more spending organically.
 Some people would have still complained, of course, but it's a lot harder to argue with good management and the resulting success.